Event calculus answer set programming

 Circumscriptive event calculus as answer set programming.

-In Proceedings of the 21st International Joint Conference on Artificial
+In Proceedings of the Twenty-First International Joint Conference on

 -